 I like to use one large enough to make extra, so we have leftovers for another meal, if possible, so I go with the 6-quart size.
 A programmable timer is also nice, for those recipes that don’t need a full day to cook.
 Setting the crock pot to start cooking at noon, for example, is possible with this model.

-Easy Leftover Ham and Potato Hash Ingredients
+Easy Crock Pot Ham and Potatoes Ingredients

-1 15.25-ounce can corn, drained or 1 cup zucchini, shredded and drained
+1 15.25-ounce can corn, drained or 1 cup zucchini, shredded and drained (optional)

 3 cups chopped cooked ham

 1 1/2 cups milk

 2 1/2 tablespoons Dijon mustard

 1 1/2 cups chopped green onions (divided)

 Easy Crock Pot Ham and Potatoes Directions

 Grease a crock pot (4 quart or larger) or spray with non-stick cooking spray.
 One of my favorite kitchen shortcuts (I have many) is to take a used wrapper from a stick of butter, then put butter-flavored shortening on the wrapper to grease a dish.
 I have a special little basket in my refrigerator for storing folded wrappers so they are ready when I need them.